Have you asked your employees to return to work? What was their response?

 The book, Remote, by Jason Fried and David Heinemeier Hansson, explores how one of the world’s most successful small companies manages to work remotely, and make it work… both for the company and their employees.
+In this article, we’ll break down valuable takeaways from Jason and David’s book.

 3 Reasons the Time is Right for Remote Work